dechavezv/Hoffman2_Notes/README.md

 #$ -l h_rt=8:00:00,h_data=2G,arch=intel-gold* # arch means architecture
 `

-# Jobs being killed due to memmory issues.
+# Jobs being killed due to memory issues.
-Beacuse Hoffman2 uses a linux system, it will look for the virtual memmory of your job. \
+Beacuse Hoffman2 uses a linux system, it will look for the virtual memmory of your job not h_data. \
-Sometimes the virtual memory higher than the actually memory you have requested with `h_data=`.
+Sometimes the virtual memory is higher than the amount you have requested with `h_data=`.
 How much higher?
-It will depend on the program and \
-type of request you are doing.
+It depends on the program as well as the type of request that you pass to hoffman.
+Here are two common problems:

-For instance, **programs that use java** like GATK use a lot of virtual memory.
+1. **Programs that use java** like GATK use a lot of virtual memory.
 You can solve this by increasing the virtual memory with the command `h_vmem=`.
-Because the virtual memory is a space that you shared with other users keep in mind that increasing memory too much will harm other users.
+Because the virtual memory is a space that you shared with other users keep in mind that increasing the virtual memory too much, will harm other users.

 To avoid memory issues with other users you can get a whole node for your job with: \
 `exclusive`.
 Your header should look something like this `qrsh -l highmem,highp,**exclusive**,h_rt=48:00:00`

-Seems to be that another issue with virtual memory is **when you paralilize your jobs** (Thanks kirk's lab for the info !!!).
+2. **When you paralilize your jobs** (Thanks kirk's lab for the info !!!).
 When you include `-pe`, every independent job has its own virtual memory, \
 so one posible solution is to include in the header of your script an specific amount of virtual memory with `h_vmem=`. \
 This amount should be at least the sum of the virtual memmory of all the independet ones.
-One easy fix sugested by Jazlyn from kirk's lab is to request a h_vmem equal to the product of h_data times the number of slots requested.
+One easy fix, sugested by Jazlyn from kirk's lab, is to request a h_vmem equal to the product of h_data times the number of slots requested.

 **IMPORTANT* Regardless if you add in your script header `h_vmem=`, every job has its own virtual memory.
 You can find out what is the amount of virtual memory \
 of job by typing: